 By Debra Gelbart

 The City of Mesa is now one of the most education-rich communities in the nation, and the major employers located here will be key beneficiaries.
 Three nationally known college, Benedictine University, Westminster College and Wilkes University are located in Downtown Mesa, and Albright College and Upper Iowa University recently opened campuses in west Mesa’s Fiesta District.

-The educational expansion will enlarge the pool of qualified applicants as major employers seek to fill high-quality jobs.
+The educational expansion significantly increases the pool of qualified applicants as major employers seek to fill high-quality jobs.
 These institutions of higher learning join Mesa Community College, Chandler-Gilbert Community College, ASU Polytechnic and A.T.
 Still University in preparing students to work within Mesa’s pillars of enterprise.

 Mesa’s diverse employment sectors help create a sustainable economy and are the foundation for these pillars.
 The pillars are: healthcare, education, aerospace/defense/aviation and technology and tourism, known in economic development circles as HEAT.

 “By studying here in Mesa, students are able to reach across the globe intellectually and professionally through the prestigious companies located right in our community,” said Jaye O’Donnell, deputy director of the Office of Economic Development for the City of Mesa.
 She said graduates aren’t the only ones with these opportunities; students may be able to intern with some of these companies while attending school.